ORCID

-The ORCID (/ˈɔːrkɪd/; Open Researcher and Contributor ID) is a nonproprietary alphanumeric code to uniquely identify authors and contributors of scholarly communication as well as ORCID's website and services to look up authors and their bibliographic output (and other user-supplied pieces of information).
+The ORCID (/ˈɔːrkɪd/; Open Researcher and Contributor ID) is a nonproprietary alphanumeric code to uniquely identify authors and contributors of scholarly communication.

-This addresses the problem that a particular author's contributions to the scientific literature or publications can be hard to recognize as most personal names are not unique, they can change (such as with marriage), have cultural differences in name order, contain inconsistent use of first-name abbreviations and employ different writing systems.
+This addresses the problem that a particular author's contributions to the scientific literature or humanities publications can be hard to recognize, as most personal names are not unique, they can change (such as with marriage), have cultural differences in name order, contain inconsistent use of first-name abbreviations and employ different writing systems.
 It provides a persistent identity for humans, similar to tax ID numbers, that are created for content-related entities on digital networks by digital object identifiers (DOIs).

+The ORCID system includes a website and services to look up authors and their bibliographic output (and other user-supplied pieces of information).

 Uses

-ORCID aims to provide a persistent code for humans, to address the problem that a particular author's contributions to scholarly communication can be hard to recognize as most personal names are not unique and thus multiple persons of the same name could contribute to the same scholarly field, even from the same institutional department.
-Further, names can change (such as with marriage); there are cultural differences in name ordering conventions; journals make inconsistent use of first-name abbreviations, name suffixes, and middle initials; and employ different writing systems.
+ORCID aims to provide a persistent code for people, to address the problem that a particular author's contributions to scholarly communication can be hard to recognize, as most personal names are not unique, and thus multiple persons of the same name could contribute to the same scholarly field, even from the same institutional department.
+Further, names can change (such as with marriage); there are cultural differences in name ordering conventions; journals make inconsistent use of first-name abbreviations, name suffixes, and middle initials; and employ different writing systems and transliterations.

-The ORCID organization, ORCID Inc., offers registered users to maintain "a constantly updated ‘digital curriculum vitae’ providing a picture of his or her contributions to science going far beyond the simple publication list," hosted by ORCID, edited by the user.
+The ORCID organization, ORCID Inc., offers registered users to maintain "a constantly updated 'digital curriculum vitae' providing a picture of their contributions to science going far beyond the simple publication list", hosted by ORCID, edited by the user.

 Development and launch

 ORCID was first announced in 2009 as a collaborative effort by publishers of scholarly research "to resolve the author name ambiguity problem in scholarly communication".
-The "Open Researcher Contributor Identification Initiative" - hence the name ORCID - was created temporarily prior to incorporation.
+The "Open Researcher Contributor Identification Initiative"—hence the name ORCID – was created temporarily prior to incorporation.

 A prototype was developed on software adapted from that used by Thomson Reuters for its ResearcherID system.
 ORCID, Inc. was incorporated as an independent nonprofit organization in August 2010 in Delaware, United States of America, with an international board of directors.
-Its executive Director, Chris Shillum, was appointed in September 2020; he succeeded the founding ED, Laurel Haak, who was appointed in April 2012.
+Its executive director, Chris Shillum, was appointed in September 2020; he succeeded the founding ED, Laurel Haak, who was appointed in April 2012.
 From 2016, the board is chaired by Veronique Kiermer of PLOS (the former chair was Ed Pentz of Crossref).
 ORCID is freely usable and interoperable with other ID systems.
 On 16 October 2012, ORCID launched its registry services and started issuing user identifiers.